 As a final note on this biography, after over 10 years as an active ham I can't help but imagine what the ham bands in general would be like if hams actually followed this rule in the FCC's Part 97 regulations:

 (a) An amateur station must use the minimum transmitter power necessary to carry out the desired communications.

 It doesn't say run your radio at its maximum power output level just because it will go that high.
 If eveyone does, you can bet that guarantees unnecessary interference to your fellow hams.
 It's also interesting that the rule says "must use" instead of "if you feel like it", or "only if you are causing interference to your fellow hams".
 This rule (FCC Part 97.313 a) has its base in the spirit of best operating practices and courtesy to fellow hams, not to mention just plain common sense.

 What a huge difference there would be, especially in the very crowded 75 meter and 40 meter phone portions of the bands, if hams would only follow this regulation -- a regulation no less important, by the way, than any other regulation that is mandated by the FCC in Part 97.
-Regrettably, asking some hams to reduce their transmitter power to the minimum needed is, in their minds, "crazy talk", or something akin to sacrilege.
+Regrettably, asking many hams to reduce their transmitter power to the minimum needed is, in their minds, "crazy talk", or something akin to sacrilege.

 You must be logged in to file a report on this page

 Book Totals: 8112 qso's 4091 confirmed Get a free logbook at QRZ.COM